Liberty Springs Shepherds

 General Appearance

 The silhouette should be defined by smooth curves rather than sharp angles, with a body that is slightly longer than it is tall.
 The dog should appear substantial and fit, never spindly or clumsy.
-There is an unmistakable look of "nobility" and quality in a well-bred GSD—a presence that is difficult to define but impossible to miss.
+There is an unmistakable look of 'nobility' and quality in a well-bred GSD—a presence that is difficult to define but impossible to miss.
 Additionally, there should be a clear distinction between the sexes, with males looking masculine and bitches appearing feminine.

 Temperament